nikfrank/snoop-hooks/README.md

 #### filtering and sorting on the fly

-if there's an exact match, we should set that into `state.country`
+if there's an exact match, we should set that into `country`

 meanwhile

 to generate an autocomplete list

-we want to sort by best match (match hard contains case insensitive)
+we want to sort by best match (match string contains case insensitive)

 we need to score each country by how close a match it is to our current text